 The Latest: 3 arrested in Tunisia linked to Berlin suspect

-A thermical blanket covers a body moments after a shootout between police and a man near a train station in Milan's Sesto San Giovanni neighborhood, Italy, early Friday, Dec.
+Armed police officers stand behind concrete blocks for protection near the Brandenburg Gate in Berlin, Friday, Dec.
+23, 2016, after Anis Amri, the suspect of the terrorist attack on a Christmas market in Berlin was shot in Milan, Italy. less Armed police officers stand behind concrete blocks for protection near the Brandenburg Gate in Berlin, Friday, Dec.
+23, 2016, after Anis Amri, the suspect of the terrorist attack on a Christmas market in Berlin ... more A thermical blanket covers a body moments after a shootout between police and a man near a train station in Milan's Sesto San Giovanni neighborhood, Italy, early Friday, Dec.
 23, 2016.
-Italy's interior minister Marco Minniti... .

 |Title